 This is a smaller version of the image, which you can use for general reference purposes.

-Interpretation of hogbacks: One of your challenges will be exactly where to place the stratigraphic contacts.
+Interpretation of structural geology of topographic hogbacks: One of your challenges will be exactly where to place the stratigraphic contacts.
 While eroded and more vegetated than the classic hogback ridges seen in the western U.S., these ridges are basically due to the dip of stratigraphic units with different erodabilities.
 Below is a schematic depiction of a hogback formed by a more resistant limestone unit (unit b) between two less resistant units (could be shale).
 Note the more uniform dip slope (sub parallel to bedding) on the right side, and the 'striped' slope where bedding intersects the slope surface on the left.
 If the formation contact is right where there is a lithologic and erodability contrast then the map contact will tend to be lower down on the hogback slopes as depicted here, although on the strike slope (to the left here), it may be higher up on the slope as the more resistant cap rocks shelter more erodable rocks below.
 This is also where you can consider the relationship between dip and apparent thickness at the surface (shallower the dip the greater the apparent thickness).
 Remember to use dashed lines where you are less certain of the contact position.